firebase/firebase-cpp-sdk/release_build_files/readme.md

         the overload that takes a `std::function` argument instead.
     -   Firestore: `FieldValue::Increment` functions are no longer guarded by the `INTERNAL_EXPERIMENTAL` macro.
+    -   General: Compiler setting of "no exceptions" on app is PRIVATE now and will not affect other targets in CMake builds.

 ### 8.2.0
 -   Changes